SeriousOldMan/Simulator-Controller/Docs/Session Database.md

   Notes:

-  (1) The sequence of the columns in the CSV file is not important.
+  (1) The sequence of the columns in the CSV file is not important.<br>
-  (2) CSV files that are missing some of the required columns can be imported as well, but the result may not be usable by other parts of Siimulator Controller, for example the Driving Coach.
+  (2) CSV files that are missing some of the required columns can be imported as well, but the result may not be usable by other parts of Siimulator Controller, for example the Driving Coach.<br>
   (3) Not used and not required for *iRacing*.
 Instead a valid track map must exist for *iRacing* and the "DISTANCE" values are mapped to track locations using the information of the track map.

 Good to know: